aliziyacevik/typo-fixer/README.md

+# IMPORTANT
+There are still bugs and sometimes the words are not corrected the way we want it.
+Latter is due to engine choice.
+Default engine for type-fixer is textblob which is not the strongest one out there.
+Please feel free to contribute.

 # Typo Fixer

 Typo Fixer is a command-line tool that corrects typos in text files and directories.
 It supports various options such as recursive correction, file extension filters, and automatic saving of changes.